JuliaEarth/GeoStats.jl/docs/src/empirical_variograms.md

 of pairs of locations at a distance ``h`` and ``|N(h)|`` is the cardinality of the set.

-This package currently implements a simple ominidirectional variogram.
+This package currently implements a simple ominidirectional (cross-)variogram.
 Other more flexible types are planned for future releases.

 As a unique feature, empirical variograms can be estimated using general